Alexhuszagh/lattice/README.md

 All useful pull requests will be merged, provided that they do not add external dependencies and follow these guidelines.

 1. Preprocessor macros should be used sparingly.
-2. Code syntax should not depend on the preprocess.
+2. Code syntax should not depend on the preprocessor.
 3. Your code must be readable.

 ## License